→ →

 All transactions in the system are accounted for, yet, who bought what remains obscured.
 This way pocas assures the fairness of the system while maintaining members privacy!

-Each open market operates its own mutual credit system.
+Each plural market operates its own mutual credit system.
 However, it is possible to bridge these systems through credit exchange among members.
 A member could offer or request a specific amount of credits from market A as if it were a product within market B. If another member accepts, an exchange of credits is achieved.

 The space each individual or collective can use is determined by the total available area, the number of participants, and their activity level.
 A member-controlled dynamic system ensures that popular products get the space they deserve while newcomers also get their opportunity to shine.
 Special consideration is given to goods that require specific spaces, such as refrigerators for food or display walls for art.